macs-h/326_individual/etude05/README.md

 ## Previous Versions
 ### Version: 2.1.2
+* Invalides a deck that has multiple occurences of the same separators between any two sets of cards.

+### Version: 2.1.1
 * Invalides a deck that has multiple whitespaces as separators between any two sets of cards.

 ### Version 2.1